langer-jaros/learning/informatics/combinatorial_optimization/homeworks/hw03/results/langer_hw03_report.md

 - Dynamic Programming implemented as decomposition by weight.
   - It starts with empty knapsack and empty subset of items to be added.
   - It adds the last item to the `items subset to be added` and finds the best solution for every possible maximum weight from 0 to `max_weight`.
-  - It adds items to the `items subset to be added` one by one and it every time it finds the best items for every weight up to `max_weight`.
+  - It adds items to the `items subset to be added` one by one and every time it finds the best items (best value) for every weight up to `max_weight`.
   - The states are stored in a 2D array, every states stores the information of what was the previous state, so the final items composition is then back traced.
+  - One thing that makes this implementation very slow is that for every field of the 2D states vector it creates a choice vector, pushes there the possible states for the field, than finds the max element of the choice vector and copy this element to the 2D states vector (next time i would have implement it very differently).

 ### Greedy Heuristic